2.3 – A brief history of (bio)statistics

 Chance, the likelihood that a particular event will occur.

 Epidemiology refers to the statistics of patterns of and risk of disease in populations, particularly of humans and thus, an epidemiologist would also be considered to be a biostatistician.
-The statistics of epidemiology include all of the materials we will cover in this course, but perhaps if any particular analytical approach characterizes epidemiology, it would be survival analysis .
+The statistics of epidemiology include all of the materials we will cover in this course, but perhaps if any particular analytical approach characterizes epidemiology, it would be survival analysis (review in Clark et al 2003) — in competition with compartment models to predict spread of communicable disease in populations (Brauer 2017).

 Event, an outcome to which a probability is assigned.

-Likelihood, the probable chances of occurrence of an event that has already occurred.
+Likelihood, the probable chance of occurrence of an event that has already occurred.
+Likelihood assesses how well a particular model or set of parameters explains observed data.

-Probability, the chance that an event will occur in the future.
+Probability, the chance that an event will occur in the future, given a known model or set of parameters.

 Statistics may be defined as the science of collecting, organizing, and interpreting data.
 Statistics is a branch of applied mathematics.
 Note that the word statistic is also used, but refers to a calculated quantity like the mean or standard deviation.
 A little confusing, but the context in which statistics or statistic is appropriate is usually not a major issue.

-The concepts of chance and probability, so crucial to statistical reasoning, were realized rather late in the history of mathematics.
-While people have been writing about applied and theoretical math for thousands of years, probability as a topic of interest by scholars seems to date only back to the late 17th century, beginning with letters written between Pierre de Fermat (1601-1665) and Blaise Pascal (1623 – 1662) and the substantial work on probability by Pierre-Simon Laplace (1749-1827).
-Often, research on probability developed under the watchful eyes of rich patrons more interested in gaming than to scientific applications.
+The concepts of chance and probability, so crucial to statistical reasoning — because it allows us to interpret data when outcomes are inconsistent — were realized rather late in the history of mathematics.
+While people have been writing about applied and theoretical math for thousands of years, probability as a topic of interest by (Western) scholars seems to date only back to the late 17th century, beginning with letters written between Pierre de Fermat (1601-1665) and Blaise Pascal (1623 – 1662) and the substantial work on probability by Pierre-Simon Laplace (1749-1827).
+Often, research on probability developed under the watchful eyes of rich patrons more interested in gaming (sensu Fig 1), than to scientific applications.
 Work on permutations and combinations, essential for an understanding of probability, trace to India prior to Pascal’s work (Raju 2011).

 The history of statistics goes back further if you allow for the dual use of the term statistics, both as a descriptor of the act of collecting data and as a systematic approach to the analysis of data.
 Prior to the 1700s, statistics was used in the sense of collection of data for use by the governments.
 It is not until the latter part of the 19th century that we see scholarship on statistical analytical techniques.
 Many of the statistical approaches we teach and use today were developed in the decades between 1880s and the 1930s.
-Work by Francis Galton, Karl Pearson, R. A. Fisher, Sewell Wright, Jerzy Neyman, Egon Pearson (Karl Pearson’s son).
+Work by Francis Galton (1822-1911), Karl Pearson (1857-1936), R. A. Fisher (1890-1962), Sewall Wright (1889-1988), Jerzy Neyman (1894-1981), Egon Pearson (1895-1980, Karl Pearson’s son), George E. P. Box (1919-2013) remains highly influential today.

 Since the 1950s, there has been an explosion of developments in statistics, particularly as related to power of computer.
 These include use of resampling, simulation, and Monte Carlo methods (Harris 2010).
-Resampling — the creation of new new samples based on a set of observed data — in particular is a key innovation in statistics.
+Resampling — the creation of new samples based on a set of observed data — is a key innovation in statistics.
 Its use led to a number of innovative ways to estimate the precision of an estimate (see Chapter 3.4 and Chapter 19).
 Monte Carlo methods, or MCM, which involves resampling from a probability distribution, is used to repeat (simulate) an experiment over and over again (Kroese et al 2014).
 Computers have so influenced statistics that some now define statistics as “…the study of algorithms for data analysis” (p.
 175, Beran 2003).
+So much so, the role of computers and coding to process and model data, we now have the discipline of Data Science.
 For more on the history of statistics, see Anderson (1992), Fienberg (1992), and Freedman 1999; for excellent, conversational books read Salsburg (2002) and McGrayne (2011).
 For influential women in early development of statisticians, see Anderson (1992).

 John Snow (1813-1858) is credited by some as the “Father of Epidemiology”(Ramsay 2006).
-During a London outbreak of cholera in 1953, Snow conducted work to establish cholera mortality with source and quality of drinking water.
+During a London outbreak — the sudden increase of disease events — of cholera in 1854, Snow conducted work to establish cholera mortality with source and quality of drinking water.
 At the time, the prevailing explanation for cholera was that it was an airborne infection.
-Snow’s map of cholera mortality in the Golden Square district of London in relation to a water pump on Broad Street is shown in Fig 1, Snow’s theory of contaminated water was not accepted as an explanation for cholera until after his death.
+Snow’s map of cholera mortality in the Golden Square district of London in relation to a water pump on Broad Street is shown in Fig 2, Snow’s theory of contaminated water was not accepted as an explanation for cholera until after his death.

 Original map by John Snow showing the clusters of cholera cases in the London epidemic of 1854, drawn and lithographed by Charles Cheffins.